 Jump To Section

-What Is Croquis in Fashion?
+What Is Included in a Croquis Sketch?

 Fashion croquis sketches are less about the figure drawing and more about the garment.
 For example, these sketches usually do not include detailed faces, feet, or hands.
 Fashion illustrations can be added to a croquis drawing to convey texture, color, and accessories after the design concept is solidified.